-- I. Woman Owned Business- A women-owned business that is a continuing, independent, for-profit business which performs a commercially useful function, and is at least 51% owned and controlled by one or more women; or, in the case of any publicly owned business, at least 51% of the stock of which is owned and controlled by one or more women and whose management and daily business operations are under the control of one or more women. - Authority: T.C.A. § 49-8-203, et.
-Seq; T.C.A. § 9-2-102; T.C.A. § 9-18-102(a); Standards for Internal Control in the Federal Government (Green Book) GAO-14-704G
+A woman-owned business that is a continuing, independent, for-profit business which performs a commercially useful function, and is at least 51% owned and controlled by one or more women; or, in the case of any publicly owned business, at least 51% of the stock of which is owned and controlled by one or more women and whose management and daily business operations are under the control of one or more women.

+Authority: T.C.A. § 49-8-203, et.
+Seq; T.C.A. § 9-2-102; T.C.A. § 9-18-102(a); Standards for Internal Control in the Federal Government (Green Book) GAO-14-